 2. Hollywood Forever Cemetery

-This is the "resting place of Hollywood immortals" (whatever).
-Hollywood Forever is 60 minutes well spent walking around the meticulously manicured lawns, searching for familiar names such as Rudolph Valentino, Douglas Fairbanks (Sr. and Jr.), Peter Lorre, Mickey Rooney, Estelle Getty, Anton Yelchin, and Jayne Mansfield.
+This "resting place of Hollywood immortals" is 60 minutes well spent walking around the meticulously manicured lawns, searching for familiar names such as Rudolph Valentino, Douglas Fairbanks (Sr. and Jr.), Peter Lorre, Mickey Rooney, Estelle Getty, Anton Yelchin, and Jayne Mansfield.
 Fittingly, there's a terrific view of the Hollywood sign from here.
 You can pick up a map of the stars' burial sites at the flower shop.

 For a lunch break, drive about a mile east on Melrose Avenue to La Brea Avenue for: